gmickel/CodeWhisper/README.md

 CodeWhisper is a powerful tool that bridges the gap between your codebase and Large Language Models (LLMs).
 It serves two primary functions:

 1. **AI-Powered End-to-End Task Implementation**: Tackle complex, codebase-spanning tasks with ease.
 CodeWhisper doesn't just suggest snippets; it plans, generates, and applies comprehensive code changes across your entire project, from backend logic to frontend integration.
+CodeWhisper's generations are SOTA and outperform other AI-code generation tools in benchmarks.
+See [Benchmarking](#benchmarking) for more details.

 2. **Precision-Guided Context Curation for LLMs**: Harness the power of human insight to feed AI exactly what it needs.
 Quickly transform carefully selected parts of your codebase into rich, relevant context for LLMs, ensuring more accurate and project-aligned results.